cityrunner-13/message-me/README.md

 This is the message me app built from the Complete Ruby on Rails Developer course on Udemy.

-It aims to a real time messaging application.
-This app will test Semantic UI and Websockets using ActionCable.
+It aims to create a real-time messaging application using Semantic UI and Websockets.
 Redis will also be utilized for deployment.

 Ruby 2.6.0
 Rails 5.2.3